 As you may recall I had a small issue with water leaking from above into my infrastructure.
 I escaped any water damage in my computer gear but I did lose a storage array.
 I have an R710 I am not using and I am going to make it a storage array.
 Very nice hardware with a bunch of disk and 40 GB of RAM.
 This – installed with Nexenta for example – would make a nice storage array and get my lab back to full strength.
 It has an issue though.
 It will not boot a CD.
 Not from the built-in CD, nor from any external.
 I have used two different external with no luck.
 I could not put Nexenta to USB to boot and install.
 Just would not work.
 The real solution was to have the Express iDRAC upgraded to Enterprise.
 I got frustrated on the Dell site, and ended up using chat to figure out how to buy iDRAC6.
-Turns out it did not take long on chat and to get two of them, and shipping it was going to be 54 US$.
+Turns out it did not take long on chat and to get two of them, and shipping, and the price for it all was 54 US$.
 Sold.

 They did not come with instructions.
 I had a lot of trouble making them work.
 Thus, the reason for this article.
 Turns out installing them in the server is not too complex.
 In the back right corner of your R710 you remove a plug that revels a hole in the chassis for the network port.
 Then you insert and press down – carefully – and the Enterprise iDRAC is installed.

 You boot your server and use CTRL + E to enter the iDRAC config and you change the the LAN port to dedicated and thus the new network port is live and you are ready.
 With your existing config so that is nice – which I mean network and credentials.

 You now connect to it and it seems pretty good.
 It works, and lots of info is seen.
 But now the big test.
 Can I open a virtual console?

 The answer is no. I get a connect failed message.
 Here is the majority of things I tried.